 Changing customer preferences together with economic and political conditions, could adversely impact the performance of the Company against its strategy.
-Economic factors, including heightened levels of inflation, and increased geopolitical risks and conflicts and policy uncertainty may impact the Company's products, investments and operating model.
-Macroeconomic headwinds are expected to continue during 2023 including inflationary pressures, rising interest rates, UK political instability, heightened recessionary fears in Europe and US and geopolitical instability.
+Economic factors, including heightened levels of inflation and interest rates as well as continued geopolitical risks, conflicts and policy uncertainty may impact the Company's products, investments and operating model.